Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/overview/_index.md

 Kong as a (proxying) [OAuth 2.0](https://tools.ietf.org/html/rfc6749) resource server (RS) and/or as an OpenID Connect relying party (RP) between the client and the upstream service.

-The plugin supports several types of credentials and grants.
+The plugin supports several types of credentials and grants, and has been tested with several OpenID Connect providers.
 Review the [support reference](/hub/kong-inc/openid-connect/support/) to see all of them.

 ## About OpenID Connect